-Prior to becoming the Associate Vice President for Human Resources in July 2015, Ms. Lunde served TCC over two years in the capacity of Assistant Director of Human Resources and seven years as the college’s Benefits Manager.
+Prior to becoming the Associate Vice President for Human Resources in July 2015, Ms. Lunde served as Assistant Director of Human Resources and seven years as the college’s Benefits Manager.
 Before coming to TCC, she spent three years as a Human Resources Coordinator for Williamsburg-James City County Public Schools, and ten years working in progressively responsible positions within the Human Resources Department at Trader Publishing Company.

 Ms. Lunde earned her Master of Arts in Education degree in Human Resource Development from The George Washington University and her Bachelor of Business Administration in Management from James Madison University.
 Ms. Lunde is certified as a Senior Professional in Human Resources (SPHR) by the Human Resource Certification Institute and as a Senior Certified Professional by the Society for Human Resource Management (SHRM-SCP).

 Corey L. McCray is Vice President for Workforce Solutions.
 TCC's Workforce Solutions campus is in North Suffolk, and it has an office in Virginia Beach's Town Center.